ceumicrodata/onboarding/_episodes/11-csvkit.md

   ~~~
   {: .bash}

-  The output shows the five most fuel efficient cars.
+  The output shows the four most fuel efficient cars.
 Mazda GLC, the most fuel efficient one has indeed a 46.6 miles per gallon consumption.

   ~~~
   | Car                          |  MPG |